Ah, May…caught somewhere between Easter and the peak tourist season. Warmer and drier than April, but not as hot as the summer.

 International film festivals normally fill Viennese screens during May.
 For example:

-- The mini version of the Slash Film Festival featuring all things fantastical (May 9th to 11th)
+- The mini version of the Slash Film Festival featuring all things fantastical (2025 dates TBA)

 Seasonal tip